 New Orleans is a fascinating city.
-While it’s known for Mardi Gras and its legendary 24 hour parties on Bourbon Street, New Orleans is so much more than just booze and boobs.
-It has an amazing music scene, strong ties to Voodoo and the supernatural, and a rich culture.
+While it’s known for Mardi Gras and its legendary 24-hour parties on Bourbon Street, New Orleans is so much more than just booze and boobs.
+It goes by many names being lovingly referred to as the Big Easy, Crescent City, NOLA, or N’Awlins, but one thing is for certain, New Orleans has an amazing music scene, strong ties to Voodoo the supernatural, and rich culture.
 Dig deeper beyond the bars of the French Quarter and you’ll discover a city steeped in tradition while embracing the 21st century.
 There are so many amazing things to do in New Orleans, you’ll want to go back again and again.
 (I know we do!).

 While most people know of the French Quarter in New Orleans, there are several other amazing neighborhoods to explore.
 We have broken up this guide by neighborhood so that you can explore each NOLA attraction from Frenchmen Street to the Garden District and see what is in each place.